sbhark/SMServerMonitoring/README.md

 This application is not a replacement of existing production quality monitoring softwares such as Nagios or Zabbix.
 It is a possible complementary solution but again not a replacement.

-Note: I am / will be using this application in my own production environment.
+Note: I plan to use this on my own production environment.

 Architecture
 ==================